 Action Needed

-Urge your members of Congress to support the federal-state-local partnership structure for financing and delivering Medicaid services and to oppose any measure that would further shift federal and state Medicaid costs to counties – including cuts, caps, block grants and new limits on counties’ ability to raise the non-federal match or receive supplemental payments.
+Urge your members of Congress to support the federal-state-local partnership structure for financing and delivering Medicaid services and to oppose any measure that would further shift federal and state Medicaid costs to counties–including cuts, caps, block grants and new limits on counties’ ability to raise the non-federal match or receive supplemental payments.

 Background

 Counties may contribute up to 60 percent of the share of Medicaid costs that are not covered by the federal government in each state (also called the non-federal share) and counties contribute to Medicaid in 25 states.
-Of these, 19 mandate counties to contribute to the non-federal share of Medicaid costs and/or the administrative, program, physical health and behavioral health costs.
+Of these, 19 states mandate counties to contribute to the non-federal share of Medicaid costs and/or the administrative, program, physical health and behavioral health costs.

 Likewise, Medicaid boosts local economies by enhancing healthcare access for low-income residents, improving their health and productivity.
 It also cuts counties’ costs for uncompensated care and helps retain healthcare professionals in rural areas through patient revenue.